“Manojavam Maruthathulya Vegam

 Hindus revere Hanuman for his immense physical strength, knowledge and his zealous devotion and service to Lord Rama.
 Hanuman is a Chiranjeevi/immortal.
 It is believed that Lord Hanuman always presents himself to protect the persons chanting the Rama Nama (Rama’s name).
 He is known by different names like, Maruthi, Anjaneya, Vayuputra, Hanumantha, Bajrangabali etc., Hanuma Jayanthi is the day this phenomenal mythical character was born.
 He was born to the god of wind Vayu and Anjana.
 North Indians and South Indians celebrate this festival on different days.

 South Indians celebrate Hanuman Jayanthi in the Hindu month of Agrahayana also known as Maargashirsha, December in the Gregorian calendar.
-This year (2015) it falls on 23rd December.
+For the festival date click here.
 The festivities are spread over 3 to 10 days.
 Hanuman temples are beautifully decorated and special pooja/rituals takes place every day.
 During this time, in some of the temples the temple authorities feed monkeys.

 Picture2 – Monkey Feeding